awegsche/pyrgtpsa/README.md

 ## Installation

-- First, you need to install `rustc` as `rgtpsa` is a rust package, follow the steps on the [rust website](https://www.rust-lang.org/tools/install).
+- First, you need to install the Rust toolchain, because `rgtpsa` is a Rust package.
+Follow the steps on the [rust website](https://www.rust-lang.org/tools/install).

-- then, you need `maturin` to create the python bindings and install the package:
+- Then, you need `maturin` to create the python bindings and install the package:

 ```bash
 pip install maturin